Raymond-exe/astromech/SETUP.md

     sudo apt upgrade
     ```
     (Optional) After that's done, run `rpi-update` to grab any firmware updates for your Pi and `sudo reboot` to reboot and apply them.
-2. **Install packages:**
+2. **Install dependencies:**
-    We'll be using several packages for front-end stuff or source/version management, you can install separately or together using this single-line command:
+    We'll be depending on several packages for front-end stuff, I/O, or version management, you can install separately (using `sudo apt install <package-name>`) or together using this single-line command:
     ```
-    sudo apt install git python3-flask
+    sudo apt install git python3-flask python3-picamera2
     ```
 ### Hotspot setup:
 I've combined **several** guides on how to create a hotspot with the current Raspberry Pi OS Lite release, bookworm.
 These guides are: